Dynamical information synergy in biochemical signaling networks

 The scaling with observation time $T$ in \eqref{eq_MI_Gauss_under} has the same property of diminishing return as the overdamped case.
 However, synergy can emerge if we consider two measurements $y_{t_1}$ and $y_{t_2}$.
 The corresponding mutual information $I(X;Y_{t_1},Y_{t_2})$ may be calculated analytically using the Markovian propagator $p(y_{t_2}|y_{t_1},z_{t_1},x)$ (see Appendix~\ref{AppendixStaticX}).
 At steady state ($t_1\to\infty$), its simplifies to \eqref{eq:SNR} with:

 with $\Delta t=t_2-t_1$, which is plotted in Fig.~\ref{fig2}a.
 We observe that the joint information is maximal when the second measurement is done $\Delta t=\pi/\Omega$ after the first, i.e. at opposite phase.
 The resting position of the oscillator is then approximately the average of the two measurements, irrespective of the phase of the first measurement.
-In that case, the two measurements as {\em synergistic}, as they provide more information together than the sum of each, which are confounded by lack of phase information.
-Fig.~\ref{fig2}b shows the more realistic case of a first measurement in finite time, and optimal delay $\Delta t= \pi/\Omega$, confirming that synergy is a generic outcome.
-The phase diagram of synergy as a function of the dimensionless parameters of the dynamics, $\omega_0/\gamma$, and the steady-state ${\rm SNR}\equiv \omega_0^2\sigma_x^2/D\gamma$ (Fig.~\ref{fig2}c) shows that synergy emerges when damping is weak and noise is large, which is the regime is which resonant effects are strong.
+In that case, the two measurements {\ch are} {\em synergistic}, {\ch ${\rm Synergy}=I(X;(Y_{t_1},Y_{t_2}))-I(X;Y_{t_1})-I(X;Y_{t_2})>0$.
+They} provide more information together than the sum of each, which are confounded by lack of phase information.
+Fig.~\ref{fig2}b shows the more realistic case of a first measurement in finite time, and optimal delay $\Delta t= \pi/\Omega$, confirming that synergy is a generic outcome. {\ch The measurement times that maximize information transmission are then $t_1^*<\pi/\Omega$ and $t_2^*-t_1^*=\pi/\Omega$, versus $t^*=\pi/\Omega$ for a single measurement.} The phase diagram of {\ch the steady-state} synergy as a function of the dimensionless parameters of the dynamics, $\omega_0/\gamma$, and the steady-state ${\rm SNR}\equiv \omega_0^2\sigma_x^2/D\gamma$ (Fig.~\ref{fig2}c) shows that synergy emerges when damping is weak and noise is large, which is the regime in which resonant effects are strong.

 We can apply our formulas to experimental measurements of the response of the ERK pathway activated by an optogenetic actuator \cite{Dessauges2022} in the oscillatory regime.
 From Fig.~2e of \cite{Dessauges2022} we estimate $\Omega^{-1}\approx 1.43$ min and $\gamma^{-1}=4.5$ min, so that $\omega_0/\gamma\approx 3.2$, and $\mathrm{Var}(Y_{t\to\infty}|X)\approx 0.013$ in the experiment's arbitrary units of normalized fluorescence.
 The output variance depends on the dynamic range of inputs, but is lower than $0.06$ in those units, giving a SNR varying between 0 to $\approx 4.5$.
 In this experimental regime, the total information of two time points may be as large as 2.6 bits, with synergy appearing for $\mathrm{SNR}\lesssim 3.3$ (Fig.~\ref{fig2}c, dashed line).
 This suggests that synergy may be relevant in the physiological regime of those experiments, and could be exploited by cells in downstream signaling.